hphelion/documentation/migration-overview-reference.md

 	After the volume is attached to the instance, the volume appears in the Volumes screen with a status of `In Use`, and the name of the attached server.

-10. You need to prepare your volume for use, to bring the volume on line or partition and format the volume.
+10. You need to prepare your volume for use, to bring the volume on line.
 See [Preparing Your Block Storage Volume For Use](https://community.hpcloud.com/article/preparing-your-block-storage-volume-use).

 11. When the volume is available, you can copy the data from your version 12.12 instance attached volume to your new version 13.5 instance, as described in [Copy data from the 12.12 instance to the 13.5 instance](#copydata).